mrjones-plip/YANPIWS/README.md

    ```
 1. Download, compile and install [rtl_433](https://github.com/merbanan/rtl_433).
 Consider installing using the faster
 method cited on [tech.borpin.co.uk](https://tech.borpin.co.uk/2019/12/17/install-a-package-from-the-testing-repository/)
 which involves adding a testing apt repo.
+Note that the last apt call should be `apt install rtl-433` with a dash
+not an underscore.
+Also on that page note that `/etc/apt/preferences` should be `/etc/apt/preferences.d/`.
 1. With your wireless temp sensor(s) powered up and the USB Dongle attached, make sure your
 sensors are read with `rtl_433`.
 Let it run for a while an note the IDs returned for the later step
 of creating your own config file.
 Here we see ID 231: